How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Loosening the soil

 Prepare the soil to a depth of 8–12 inches.
-This encourages deep root growth for your corn plants.
+This encourages deep-root growth in your corn plants.
 Use a garden fork or tiller to break up compacted soil.
-Remove rocks, debris, and clumps that might block roots or hurt drainage.
+Remove rocks, debris, and clumps that could impede root growth or disrupt drainage.

 Loose soil improves water flow and air movement.
 This helps plant roots grow stronger.
-Avoid working in wet soil, as it can cause compaction and harm root systems later on.
+Avoid working in wet soil, as it can cause compaction and damage root systems later.

 Adding compost or aged manure